-Holdings Credit Facility - The Holdings Credit Facility among the Operating Company as the Borrower and Collateral Administrator, Wells Fargo Securities, L.L.C. as the Administrative Agent, and Wells Fargo Bank, National Association, as the Collateral Custodian, is structured as a revolving credit facility and matures on October 27, 2016, as amended on May 8, 2012.
-The maximum amount of revolving borrowings available under the Holdings Credit Facility is \$185.0 million, as amended on August 7, 2012.
+Holdings Credit Facility-The Holdings Credit Facility among the Operating Company as the Borrower and Collateral Administrator, Wells Fargo Securities, L.L.C. as the Administrative Agent, and Wells Fargo Bank, National Association, as the Collateral Custodian, is structured as a revolving credit facility and matures on October 21, 2015.
+The maximum amount of revolving borrowings available under the Holdings Credit Facility is \$160.0 million.
 The Operating Company is permitted to borrow up to 45.0% or 25.0% of the purchase price of pledged first lien or non-first lien debt securities, and up to 67.0% and 45.0% of the purchase price of specified first lien debt securities and specified non-first lien debt securities, respectively, subject to approval by Wells Fargo Bank, National Association.
-The credit facility is collateralized by all of the investments of the Operating Company on an investment by investment basis.
-All fees associated with the origination or upsizing of the Holdings Credit Facility are capitalized on the Operating Company's Consolidated Statement of Assets, Liabilities, and Members' Capital and charged against income as other credit facility expenses over the life of the Holdings Credit Facility.
-The Holdings Credit Facility contains certain customary affirmative and negative covenants and events of default, including the occurrence of a change in control.
-In addition, the Holdings Credit Facility requires the Operating Company to maintain a minimum asset coverage ratio.
+The Holdings Credit Facility is collateralized by all of the investments of the Operating Company on an investment by investment basis.
+All fees associated with the origination or upsizing of the facility are capitalized on the Operating Company's Consolidated Statement of Assets, Liabilities, and Members' Capital and charged against income as other credit facility expenses over the life of the Holdings Credit Facility.
+The Holdings Credit Facility requires the Operating Company to maintain a minimum asset coverage ratio.
 However, the covenants are generally not tied to mark to market fluctuations in the prices of the Operating Company's investments, but rather to the performance of the underlying portfolio companies.

-The Holdings Credit Facility (as well as the Predecessor Credit Facility) bears interest at a rate of the London Interbank Offered Rate ("LIBOR") plus 2.75% per annum, as amended on May 8, 2012, and charges a non-usage fee, based on the unused facility amount multiplied by the Non-Usage Fee Rate (as defined in the credit agreement).
-Interest expense and non-usage fees were \$0.8 million and \$0.2 million, respectively, for the three months ended September 30, 2012.
-Interest expense and non-usage fees were \$2.9 million and \$0.3 million, respectively, for the nine months ended September 30, 2012.
-Interest expense and non-usage fees were \$0.3 million and \$0.2 million, respectively, for the three months ended September 30, 2011.
-Interest expense and non-usage fees were \$1.2 million and \$0.5 million, respectively, for the nine months ended September 30, 2011.
+The Holdings Credit Facility bears interest at a rate of LIBOR plus 3.0% per annum and charges a non-usage fee, based on the unused facility amount multiplied by the Non-Usage Fee Rate (as defined in the credit agreement).
+Interest expense and non-usage fees were \$1.1 million and \$39.2 thousand, respectively, for the three months ended March 31, 2012.
+Interest expense and non-usage fees were \$0.5 million and \$0.2 million, respectively, for the three months ended March 31, 2011.
 Interest expense and non-usage fees were \$2.0 million and \$0.6 million, respectively, for the year ended December 31, 2011.
 Interest expense and non-usage fees were \$2.2 million and \$0.3 million, respectively, for the year ended December 31, 2010.
 Interest expense and non-usage fees were \$0.4 million and \$0.1 million, respectively, for the year ended December 31, 2009.

-The weighted average interest rate for the nine months ended September 30, 2012 and September 30, 2011 was 3.1% and 3.2%, respectively.
+The weighted average interest rate for the three months ended March 31, 2012 and March 31, 2011 was 3.3% and 3.3%, respectively.
 The weighted average interest rate for the years ended December 31, 2011, December 31, 2010 and December 31, 2009 was 3.2%, 3.3% and 3.2%, respectively.

-The average debt outstanding for the nine months ended September 30, 2012 and September 30, 2011 was \$122.9 million and \$46.7 million, respectively.
-The average debt outstanding for the years ended December 31, 2011, December 31, 2010 and December 31, 2009 was \$61.6 million, \$68.3 million and \$65.0 million, respectively The outstanding balance as of September 30, 2012, December 31, 2011, December 31, 2010 and December 31, 2009 was \$135.7 million, \$129.0 million, \$59.7 million and \$77.7 million, respectively.
-As of September 30, 2012, December 31, 2011, December 31, 2011, December 31, 2010 and December 31, 2009, the Operating Company was in compliance with all financial and operational covenants required by the Holdings Credit Facility.
+The average debt outstanding for the three months ended March 31, 2012 and March 31, 2011 was \$129.0 million and \$62.6 million, respectively.
+The average debt outstanding for the years ended December 31, 2011, December 31, 2010 and December 31, 2009 was \$61.6 million, \$68.3 million and \$65.0 million, respectively.
+The outstanding balance of Holdings Credit Facility as of March 31, 2012, December 31, 2011, December 31, 2010 and December 31, 2009 was \$151.9 million, \$129.0 million, \$59.7 million and \$77.7 million, respectively.
+As of March 31, 2012, December 31, 2011, December 31, 2010 and December 31, 2009, the Operating Company was in compliance with all financial and operational covenants required by the Holdings Credit Facility.